 Rubens Barrichello looks at the sky clear from clouds.

-"We would need a miracle of a bit of rain.
-To get out of this situation, we'll have to do bold choices".
+"We would need a miracle with a bit of rain.
+To get out of this situation, we'll have to make bold choices".

 At the top positions, McLaren is unstoppable.
 Kimi Räikkönen follows his comeback dream.
 Will Juan Pablo Montoya - faster than his teammate - help him?